 Named after the colonial governor of the Carolinas, Robert Daniell, this picture-perfect island is located in Berkeley County.
 The official map of South Carolina has Daniel Island situated in the middle of Cooper and Wando Rivers.

 The island boasts historic attractions, and stunning views and is very upscale with many multi-million dollar homes.
 Charleston town proper, the beach, and the airport are all within a 20-30 minute drive away.
 The island has everything you need.
 Definitely one of the best places to live in Charleston, SC for young professionals and travel buffs.

 Charleston International Airport is only 12 minutes away from Daniel Island via I-526 W.

-Daniel island is a planned community.
+Daniel Island is a planned community.
 Its developers seek to keep the beauty of the island intact and are looking at keeping as many open spaces as possible.
 It is a tightly-knit community where residents can live, work and play without ever leaving the island.
-This one of the main reasons why this island is one of the best places to live in Charleston, SC for families.
+This is one of the main reasons why this island is one of the best places to live in Charleston, SC for families.

 The island has two sections: the northern Daniel Island Park side and the southern Daniel Island Association side.
 Interstate 526 divides these sections.
 The community was first developed in 1996 and is still ongoing.
 The development is designed to accommodate 15,000 more residents upon completion.